Β

 Banana recipes are some of our family favorites.
-This recipe uses 3 bananas, but if you have more ripe bananas to use up, try out my gluten free banana chocolate chip muffins or this banana bread coffee cake.
+This recipe uses 3 bananas, but if you have more ripe bananas to use up, try out my awesome banana pumpkin bread, gluten free banana chocolate chip muffins or this banana bread coffee cake next time.

 Ingredient Notes

-- Gluten Free 1-to-1 Flour Blend - I use Bob's Red Mill brand flour in most of my baking recipes.
+- Gluten-Free Flour Blend - I use Bob's Red Mill 1-to-1 gluten free flour in all of my quick bread recipes.
 You can use the flour blend of your choice, but ensure it contains xanthan gum or a similar binder.
-Note that a different brand of gluten free flour may provide different results.
+I have not tested this recipe with any other gluten-free flour blends, so your results may vary.

-- Oil - I use olive oil in most of my recipes.
+- Oil - I use extra light olive oil in most of my recipes.
 However, any light flavored cooking oil will work here.
 You could also use melted coconut oil in the same measure.
+If you prefer butter, replace the oil with melted butter for a richer flavor.

-- Bananas - You want your bananas to be nice and ripe, like the ones in the photo or even darker as long as it doesn't smell spoiled.
+- Ripe Bananas - You want your bananas to be nice and ripe with lots of brown spots, like the ones in the photo, or even darker as long as it doesn't smell spoiled.
 The riper the banana is, the stronger and sweeter the banana flavor will be in the bread.

 Substitutions & Variations

-STEP 2: In a second bowl, whisk the two eggs until frothy like soap bubbles.
+STEP 2: In a separate bowl, whisk the two eggs until frothy like soap bubbles.

 STEP 4: Mash three bananas with a fork until they are wet and pulpy, with just a few lumps.

-STEP 5: Add the egg mixture and mashed banana to the dry ingredients and fold together with a spatula.
+STEP 5: Add the wet ingredients and mashed bananas to the dry ingredients and fold together with a spatula.

-STEP 6: Add ¾ cup of pecans to the banana bread batter and fold a few more times.
+STEP 6: Add ΒΎ cup of nuts to the banana bread batter and fold a few more times.

-To check for done: gently poke the top center of the loaf with one finger.
-If it springs right back it is baked through.
-If it leaves an indentation, bake another 2-3 minutes and recheck.
+To check the banana bread is done, gently poke the top center of the loaf with your finger.
+If the top springs right back, the loaf is baked through.
+If it leaves and indentation, bake for 3 more minutes and check again.

 Recipe FAQs